Weak spending shows Japanese consumer doubts about Abenomics

-The aim of the legislation is to make the labor force more mobile and flexible, but this could backfire by hurting consumption, just as it did when the ruling Liberal Democratic Party first expanded the number of contract workers in the early 2000s.
+The aim of the legislation is to make the labour force more mobile and flexible, but this could backfire by hurting consumption, just as it did when the ruling Liberal Democratic Party first expanded the number of contract workers in the early 2000s.

 Abe's government will raise the national sales tax of 5 percent - the lowest equivalent consumption tax alongside Canada in the OECD - to 8 percent in April to pay for healthcare costs in one of the world's fastest ageing societies.

 Some optimists argue there is still ample time for spending to pick up in the current quarter and that strong car sales in the fourth quarter showed people were willing to spend big.

 However, others argue lacklustre spending overall is a symptom of declining confidence that Abe can succeed in encouraging companies to raise wages substantially.

 That means consumption could stay weak later this year and make it politically difficult for Abe to secure a second planned stage in raising the sales tax to 10 percent in 2015 - part of a broad effort to rein in the country's massive public debt that is more than double the size of the economy.